vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 ### Timeline

-This timeline shows shows the steps and relative time of these steps that you will go through for most integrations.
+This timelien shows the relative time of the steps you will go through for most integrations.

 <!-- ------------- Image ------------- -->